ABDELLANI-Youcef/Javascript_Game/README.md

 ## 📝 License

-All source codeis available jointly under the MIT License.
+All source code is available jointly under the MIT License.
 See [MIT licence]() for details.